joshh-ye/graphCluster/README.md

 ## Practice
-familiarizing using streamlit and its corresponding UI and graphing abilities.
+Cluster of graphs.
+Familiarizing using streamlit and its corresponding UI and graphing abilities.

 Website accessed here: [click here](https://randomgraphgenerator-efxf7wjtfehekm9vqxulma.streamlit.app/)